 Frequently Asked Questions, Helpful Tips and Etiquette for First Time Clients

-As a first time client, you will be required to fill out Health Intake forms (this is for YOUR safety as well as ours).
-You will need to arrive about 10 minutes early to fill out.
+As a first time client, you are required to fill out Health Intake forms (this is for YOUR safety as well as mine).
+You should arrive about 10 minutes early to fill out.
+Or print and fill out ahead of time.
 You can find the forms here.

 Your appointment has a set amount of time and most likely the therapist will have another client after your session.
 Please arrive early to each appointment, that way no one feels rushed.
 It's your time, you should be ready to relax.

-Communication with your therapist is critical for a good treatment, whether it's a massage, facial, body treatment or waxing.
+Communication with your therapist is critical for a good experience, whether it's a massage, facial, body treatment or waxing.
 If the massage pressure is too firm or too light, the therapist needs to know.
+If you are having a lymphatic massage, the pressure must be light (this is non-negotiable) in order to stimulate your lymph system.

 Remember it is appropriate to talk with your therapist during the session to adjust the pressure to your needs.